joel-wong/ace_test_framework/README.md

 If you do *not* have Python 3 installed, then click "install" and ensure that the "pip" option is selected.
 If you *do* have python already installed then click "modify" and install "pip" if you do not have it already.

-After Python and pip are installed, you simply need to click on run_tests.bat and follow the instructions in the prompt that opens to run the tests!
+After Python and pip are installed, you simply need to double-click on `RunTests.bat` and follow the instructions in the prompt that opens to run the tests!

+### Troubleshooting: ###
+If the program is not working, try running `UpgradeDependencies.bat` by simply double-clicking on it

 ## Development Usage: ##